Updated , Published at 1:01 PM PHT,

 Sanitary Permit and Health Certificate

-This is required if your business involves the handling of food and drinking water.
+This is required if your business involves the manufacturing and handling of food and drinking water.

 Fire Safety and Inspection Certificate

 This is a basic requirement.
-Upon registration for Mayor's Permit, an Inspector from the Pasig Branch of the BFP (Bureau of Fire Protection) will schedule a visit to your business location.
+Upon registration for the Mayor's Permit, an Inspector from the Pasig Branch of the Bureau of Fire Protection (BFP) will schedule a visit to your business location.
 He may also require you to have fire extinguishers for your business.
 If you already have one or two at hand, all that is needed is to refill the extinguishers with new contents.
-Once the Inspector makes camera shots of your business premises and it gets approved, you can obtain your Fire Safety Inspection Certificate at the Pasig Branch of the BFP.
+Once the Inspector takes camera shots of your business premises and it gets approved, you can obtain your Fire Safety Inspection Certificate at the Pasig Branch of the BFP.

 Final Step: Payment

-After you have secured all of the above certificate requirements, then you can proceed to payment of the fees.
+After securing all of the required certificates, the next step is the payment of fees.
 There are three modes of payment: quarterly, semi-annual, and annual.
-Select whatever is convenient or applicable for your business.
+Select whatever is applicable for your business.
 Once payment has been made, you will receive your Mayor's Permit Certificate and a Business Plate Number from the Business Permit and License Office Division.

 Things to Consider